vitaliihonta/scala-ql/docs/src/main/mdoc/queries.md

 filtered.toList.run(from(students))
 ```

-Alternatively, you could also print them to console via `show` method.
+Alternatively, you could also print them to the console via `show` method.
 It would render your data as a table:

 ```scala mdoc